Frequently Asked Questions

 Why have I been invited to take part in the preschool phase of the study?

 You have been invited to take part in the preschool phase of the EDiTS Study because you have a child aged between 3 years 0 months and 5 years 11 months who is either developing typically or has a confirmed diagnosis of TSC.
 You must be at least 16 years old to participate, and able to understand and communicate in English.
+Please, be aware that recruitment for the preschool phase is now closed.

 Do we have to have a home visit from the research team in order to take part?